⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Type 1 Diabetes

-The body can’t absorb insulin taken as a pill, but it will absorb insulin injected under the skin.
-A child with type 1 diabetes needs one to four or more injections of insulin every day.
-Instead of receiving or giving themselves injections, many children wear an insulin pump.
-The pump delivers insulin throughout the day.
+Since the body can’t absorb insulin taken as a pill, insulin must be injected under the skin.
+This can be done give giving multiple injections of insulin per day, or by wearing an insulin pump that continuously delivers insulin throughout the day.

 Early Symptoms/Worsening Symptoms